sebkirche/pcurl/README.md

 1 : no URL / wrong URL (does not parse the URL syntax) 2 : unknown option
 3 : url stomp:// without --stompmsg parameter
+4 : no URL / wrong URL for proxy (does not parse the URL syntax) 5 : HTTP CONNECT failed for tunnel